matason/symfony-certification/certification.md

 will regenerate the asymmetric cryptographic keys, decrypt all the secrets with the old key and re-encrypt all the secrets with the new key.

 ### Error handling
+> In Symfony applications, all errors are treated as exceptions, no matter if they are just a 404 Not Found error or a fatal error triggered by throwing some exception in your code.

 ### Code debugging
 ### Deployment best practices
 * have the deployment run composer dump-env to dump out variable final values to .env.local.php